Westmount: Cityscape

 Most of the city is residential.
 Homes increase in size and value toward the top of the mountain, with the largest and most expensive being on or near Summit Circle.

 Notable buildings include Place Alexis Nihon and the Westmount Square complex, which was designed by Ludwig Mies van der Rohe and funded largely by Westmount resident Samuel Bronfman, the founder of the Seagram liquor empire.

 There are several small commercial districts on Sherbrooke Street from the city's western boundary to the intersection of Sherbrooke Street and Victoria Avenue ("Victoria Village"), on Saint Catherine Street across from Place Alexis Nihon, on Greene Avenue and on De Maisonneuve Boulevard near the Atwater metro station.

 Parks

-There are several parks within the city, including King George Park (also known as Murray Hill) and Westmount Park.
-A forest area is located at Westmount Summit, within Summit Circle.
+There are several parks within the city, including Westmount Park and King George Park (also known as Murray Hill).
+Summit Woods, a popular urban forest and dog run, is located within Summit Circle.

 Westmount Park

 Located between Sherbrooke Street and De Maisonneuve Boulevard to the north and south, and Melville and Lansdowne Avenue to the east and west, this 1,141,002 sqft park is the second largest in Westmount.

 The landscaping design was undertaken in 1912 by M.J.
 Manning, and comprises large playing fields at the east and south sides, and Westmount Arena and adjacent swimming pool at the southwest corner.
 The central area contains an extensive playground, footpaths, ponds and wading pools, and tennis courts.
 Westmount Public Library, built in 1897, Victoria Hall, and a large greenhouse are located on the north side.
+Westmount Park United Church is adjacent to the park to the west.

 Demographics

+According to the Office québécois de la langue française, Westmount has been officially recognized as a bilingual municipality since 2 November 2005.